ejnelson/howidev/content/blog/erik-nelson/index.md

 #### What does a typical workday look like?

-- workout
+I'm currently between jobs, but I think ideally it would be:

+- wake up at 5:00am then workout immediately before my body realizes what its going through
-- breakfast with fam
+- breakfast with fam.
+6:00am to 7:00 am
-- work by 7:30
+- work by 7:30am-ish so I can have some focus time before meetings start, usually around 9:30am.
+- scrum/plannings/retros and other meetings usually happen between 9:30am and 11:30am
-- break at noon
+- break/lunch at noon
+- focus/collab time after lunch, random meetings
+- depending on how much work I have or how productive I was that day, I will take an hour or two to work on personal stuff before I leave.
-- home by 5:30
+- pick up my kid from daycare and am home by 5:30pm
+- fam time until the kid goes down for bed at 7:30pm
+- #adulting until around 8-8:30pm
+- beat myself up for not getting anything done while watching netflix with my wife until bedtime around 9:30-10:00pm.

 #### What's your workspace setup like?